erdogant/worldmap/README.md

 ## Installation
 * Install worldmap from PyPI (recommended).
 Worldmap is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows.
-It is distributed under the Apache 2.0 license.
+* Distributed under the Apache 2.0 license.

 ```
 pip install worldmap